-nbn™ Fibre to the Premise or nbn™ Fibre to the Home is connected via a fibre optic cable, this cable will run from the nearest available fibre node straight to your home or business, connecting to your utility box which is located on an outside wall of your premise.
-The utility box is then connected internally, wiring to your nbn connection box and the power supply unit inside of your premise.
+nbn™ Fibre to the Premise or nbn™ Fibre to the Home is connected via a fibre optic cable.
+This cable will run from the nearest available fibre node straight to your home or business, connecting to your utility box which is located on an outside wall of your premises.
+The utility box is then connected internally through to your nbn connection box and the power supply unit inside of your premises.

-nbn™ Fibre to the Node is a technology where Fibre optic cables will enter an area where nbn have installed a node/cabinet which will then be delivered to your premises through an existing copper.
-The copper cabling will connect from the node to a wall socket inside your premise.
+nbn™ Fibre to the Node is a technology where fibre optic cables enter the area where nbn have installed a node/cabinet.
+This is then delivered to your premises through an existing copper cable.
+The copper cabling will connect from the node to a wall socket inside your premises.

 Hybrid Fibre Coaxial [HFC]

-nbn™ Hybrid Fibre Coaxial is when a ‘pay TV’ or existing cable networks will be used to make the final connection to your premise.
-The coaxial cable will run from the nearest node and will connect from the NBN termination device outside of your premise to a wall socket inside your premise.
-If you have a pay TV service, the wall socket will be fitted with a cable splitter, this will allow your connection to have a port for your nbn connection box and port for your Pay TV service.
+nbn™ Hybrid Fibre Coaxial is when a ‘pay TV’ or existing cable networks will be used to make the final connection to your premises.
+The coaxial cable will run from the nearest node and will connect from the NBN termination device outside of your premises to a wall socket inside your premises.
+If you have a pay TV service the wall socket will be fitted with a cable splitter, this will allow your connection to have a port for your nbn connection box and Pay TV service.